zheplusplus/flatscript/README.md

 ### Run

-Stekinscript will always read source code from stdin, and output Javascript via stdout.
+Flatscript will read source code from stdin, and print Javascript via stdout.
 The ordinary way to compile files is like

-    stekin < source.stkn > output.js
+    flatsc < source.fls > output.js

 Or pipe the program to node

-    stekin < source.stkn | node
+    flatsc < source.fls | node

 FAQ
 ---

 ### Why the compiler complains name 'require'/'exports'/'document'/'window' not defined?

-Stekinscript checks name definition at compile time, and it is not possible to use any name that is not defined or imported.
+Flatscript checks name definition at compile time, and it is not possible to use any name that is not defined or not marked as external.

-You could pre-import names via `-i` option, like
+You could declare external names via `-e` option, like

-    stekin -i document -i window < client/source.stkn > client/output.js
+    flatsc -e document -e window < client/source.fls > client/output.js
-    stekin -i require -i exports < server/source.stkn > server/output.js
+    flatsc -e require -e exports < server/source.fls > server/output.js

+Or using `extern` statement in the source file:

+    extern require
+    fs: require('fs')
+    console.log(fs.readFile('a.txt', %%))

-### How might I use jQuery in Stekinscript?
+### How could I use jQuery in Flatscript?

 Use `jQuery` the identifier instead of `$` because `$` represents list elements in pipeline context, like